jakobzhao/geog595/06_ai/pe.md

 ![](img/sna_done.png)

+This map shows how each words are tightly connected within the text that we have processed earlier.
+For example, the word `homosexual`, `people`, and `sex` are closely related.
+It may also be intersting to study why some of the words are closely related.
+For example, you may notice that `police` and `farmer` are put under the same cluster.
+Think about why this happens: are they closely related ithin the context of our book? or is it due to the algorythm of natural language processing?

+## 6. Word Embeddings

 #### 061_wordembedments.py
 Finally, we are going to visualize the word embeddings.
 The word embeddings made by the model can be visualised by reducing dimensionality of the words to 2 dimensions using tSNE.
 More details on how this is done can be found at https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html#sphx-glr-auto-examples-tutorials-run-word2vec-py.